Harvard Business School Working Papers Collection

 Harvard Business School Archives-Working Papers

-For a browseable list of all HBS working papers held in the HBS Archives.
-Contact Baker Library Historical Collections to request a copy.
+Contact Baker Library Historical Collections to request information.
 All HBS Working Papers are copyrighted by their authors.
 For permission to reproduce, contact an author directly.

 Still can't find it?
 Try: